Low-Mach-number limit for two-phase flows: Low-Mach number limit for one-phase flow

 where $a^\eps$ and $r^\eps$ are functions of $\rho^\eps$ and $S^\eps$ (see \cite{metivier2001limite} for more details).
 The initial data are $\rho^\eps_{\lvert t=0 }=\rho^\eps_0$, $u^\eps_{\lvert t=0 }=u^\eps_0$ and $S^\eps_{\lvert t=0 }=S^\eps_0$.
 We refer the interested reader to \cite{metivier2003averaging} for a proof of the existence of solutions of this system on a fixed time interval with uniform bounds in $\eps$.

 Formally if we take the limit $\eps \to 0$, we obtain directly

-Therefore the pressures $q^\eps$ and thus $p$ are constant.
+Therefore the pressures $q^0$ and thus $p^1$ are constant, where $p^1$ is the second term in the expansion $p^\eps=p^0+\eps p^1+\dots$.
 The limit of the pressure state law gives the limit density $\bar{\rho}$ as a function of the limit entropy $S$: $\bar{\rho} = R(\bar{p}, \bar{S})$.
-Setting $\nabla \Pi$ as the limit of the pressure gradient, we obtain formally in the limit the Euler system for inhomogeneous incompressible fluids
+Setting $\nabla \pi^0$ as the limit of the pressure gradient, we obtain formally in the limit the Euler system for inhomogeneous incompressible fluids

 The incompressible limit of non-isentropic Euler equations has been studied in the periodic case in \cite{metivier2003averaging} and in the whole space in \cite{metivier2001incompressible}.
 We also refer to \cite{schochet1986compressible} in the case of a bounded domain with well-prepared data and to \cite{alazard2005incompressible} in the general case. \cite{bresch2002low} also presents a multidimensional formal derivation of the low-Mach-number limit in an ill-prepared periodic case.
 For more details on the non-isentropic case, we refer the interested reader to the part of the non-isentropic equations presented in \cite{gallagher2005resultats} or to the presentation \cite{metivier2001limite}.
-For studies of the low-Mach-number limit in different types of compressible systems, we refer to \cite{book} (in particular for the Navier-Stokes-Fourier system).
+For studies of the low-Mach-number limit in different types of compressible systems, we refer to \cite{lions1996mathematical} (in particular for the Navier-Stokes-Fourier system).